 There are also people still being plagued by old bankruptcies that should have fallen off their reports already.

 Protect your credit score by regularly reviewing your report for inaccuracies.

-If you find something sketchy that you don’t think should be there, you’ll need to file a dispute letter to remove bankruptcy.
-We recommend working with a pro.
+If you find something sketchy that you don’t think should be there, you’ll need to dispute that record on your credit report.

 You can’t snap your fingers and erase a bankruptcy.

 But a secured credit card, authorized user tradeline, and credit builder loan can help boost your credit score and minimize the impact.